 For “best guard dog,” we have:

-The great part about using Google to identify potential long tail keywords is that they’re basically pre-qualified for you.
+The great part about using Google to find long-tail keywords is that they’re basically pre-qualified for you.
 If Google is suggesting them as related searches and autocomplete searches, it means people are actually searching for these terms.

 If you’re working in a competitive industry, there’s a good chance that your competitors have already identified these opportunities and begun optimizing for them as well.

 Soovle is a really cool tool that accepts a search query and compiles suggested searches from a whole host of search engines, ranging from Google to eBay.

 Here’s what we get when we plug in our “guard dog” keyword: